Census data shows Maryland is now the East Coast’s most diverse state, while D.C. is Whiter

 “Millennials not able to afford a home were doubling and tripling up in cities,” Frey said, adding that trend has “sort of fallen off a bit in the last part of the decade.”

-Black populations saw significant gains in Maryland in areas such as Anne Arundel, Montgomery, Howard and Charles Counties, where Black residents now make up the largest racial group in the county.
+Black populations saw significant gains in Maryland in areas such as Anne Arundel, Montgomery, Howard and Charles counties.
+Black residents now make up the largest racial group in Charles county.
 In northern Virginia, counties such as Fairfax and Prince William County also saw notable Black growth.

 Howard County, which became majority non-White for the first time this past decade, has seen an explosion in its Asian population, which grew more than 60 percent in the last 10 years.
 County Executive Calvin Ball (D) pointed to growing Lunar New Year celebrations, Korean American businesses and the county’s annual hosting of the National Youth Cricket League competition as evidence of Asian Americans’ growing influence in the county.